Though he can afford to sit out coronavirus-delayed season, Mariners’ Kyle Seager embraces chance to play

 During the shutdown, Seager maintained the training and nutrition regimen that helped him shave 30 pounds before the 2019 season.
 Because of his remote location, he worked out in his barn where he has a small gym and a batting cage set up.

-“For me, it was hard to take any ground balls or go play long toss,” he said.
+“For me, it was hard to take any ground balls or go play long-toss,” he said.
 “I didn’t want to go throw it in a field and go chase it, so that was an adjustment.”

 Assistant hitting coach Jarret DeHart recommend a pitching machine for Seager to purchase that he could use in the cage.